ideasman42/nirw-search/readme.rst

    NIRW - nifty interactive regex wrangler.

    positional arguments:
-     search                Text to search files for, must be a regular expression unless --literal is passed.
-If multiple search arguments are passed, the results must match all (in any order).
-If no search terms are given you will enter a prompt where you can perform multiple searches.
-This implicitly enables --persistent.
+     search                Text to search files for
+                           (must be a regular expression unless --literal is passed).

+                           When multiple search arguments are passed,
+                           the results must match all (in any order).

+                           When no search terms are given --persistent mode is enabled so you can perform multiple searches.

    optional arguments:
      -h, --help            show this help message and exit --editor EDITOR_COMMAND
-                           Command used to edit file and arguments which will be passed to the editor: {file}, {line}, {column} will be replaced with the file-name, line number and column respectively.
+                           Command used to edit file and arguments which will be passed to the editor:
+                           {file}, {line}, {column} will be replaced
+                           with the file-name, line number and column respectively.
      --persistent          Stay open after selecting a file, pressing Ctrl-C resets a new search instead of exiting, pressing twice exits.

    filepath matching arguments:
      These options control which files are selected to be searched.